MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-configure-replay.md

 1. Open Services.msc and go to the **SQL Server Distributed Replay Controller** service.
 1. Right-click on the service, and then select **Properties**.
 Set the service account to an account that is common to the controller and client machines in the network.
 1. Select **OK** to close the **Properties** window.
-1. Restart the service **SQL Server Distributed Replay Controller** service from Services.msc.
-You also can run the following commands at the command line to restart the service:
+1. Restart the **SQL Server Distributed Replay Controller** service from Services.msc.
+You also can run the following commands at the command line to restart the service:<br/>
-   `NET STOP "SQL Server Distributed Replay Controller"` `NET START "SQL Server Distributed Replay Controller"`
+   `NET STOP "SQL Server Distributed Replay Controller"`<br/>
+   `NET START "SQL Server Distributed Replay Controller"`
 1. For more configuration options, see [Configure Distributed Replay](https://docs.microsoft.com/sql/tools/distributed-replay/configure-distributed-replay).